Zion National Park

 What are the best things to do in Zion National Park?

-Popular things to do in Zion National Park include La Verkin Creek Trail to Kolob Arch, Kayenta Trail, Weeping Rock, Timber Creek Overlook.
+Popular things to do in Zion National Park include La Verkin Creek Trail to Kolob Arch, Upper Emerald Pools Trail, Sand Bench, Lower Emerald Pool Trail.
 See Things to Do above for photos and details.

 Are there campgrounds in Zion National Park?

-Yes — Zion National Park has 3 campgrounds, including Lava Point Campground, South Campground, Watchman Campground.
+Yes — Zion National Park has 3 campgrounds, including Watchman Campground, South Campground, Lava Point Campground.
 See Campgrounds above for site counts, fees, and booking links.